QuantConnect/Tutorials/README.md

 Please submit new tutorial requests as an issue to the [Tutorial Repository][5].
 Before submitting an issue please read others to ensure it is not a duplicate.
 Edits and fixes for clarity are warmly welcomed!

-We've made a simple editor to help with drafting HTML tutorials: https://www.quantconnect.com/tutorials/editor.
-Once you've drafted the content there copy the code into a pull-request for the tutorials website.

 ## Mailing List ##

 The mailing list for the project can be found on [Google Groups][6]